KSheridan86/project-5-RossAnthonyDesigns/README.md

 This version has been built for project 5 of the Code Institute Diploma in Software Development and therefore doesn't accept real payments and any orders made won't be fulfilled.

-If you would like to test the payment functionality please feel free to do so by entering the card details below when prompted to do so:
+If you would like to test the payment functionality please feel free to do so by entering the card details below when prompted:

 `Card number: 4242 4242 4242 4242  Exp: any future date eg. 11/26 Cvn: any 3 digits eg 123`